 - Give providers in your setting pocket assessment cards and pregnancy wheels to assist them in assessing for domestic violence.

 - Call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) to get a list of your local domestic violence service agencies and attach a resource list in intake and exam rooms in your facility.

 - Commit to begin assessing for domestic violence at your health setting.

 - Enlist figures of authority in your setting to establish a domestic violence and health care protocol.

 - Change chart forms to include prompts for domestic violence and sexual assault assessment.

 - Create a system for monitoring the impact of your policy and procedure in your facility (typically done through chart review).

 - Collaborate with a local domestic violence agency to hold a brown bag on domestic violence at your health setting.
-Call the National Hotline on DV 1-800-799-SAFE (7233) to identify local programs).
+Call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) to identify local programs.

 - Write an article about domestic violence and health for your facility newsletter or website.
 See a sample.

 Please take a couple minutes to fill out this survey.
 Your feedback is very important to us.
 We will be using your comments so that we can better serve you in the future.